 Elevation Profile for half-marathon – a whopping 871m ascent but 7 miles have a positive ascent and the other 7 have a more descent than ascent.
 Plenty of tough hills but the benefit comes with an equal downhill.

 Aid stations at Fingle Bridge at 3 miles gives peanuts, biscuits, jellied sweets and water, coke will also be available at mile 7.5 Hillfort carpark and mile 11 back at Fingle Bridge for the final leg.

 The courses are fully marked and marshalled by runners for runners.
-First aiders running the course route and at race HQ.
+Paramedics at Event HQ and on course.